 Aquafaba behaves similarly to egg and, because it's essentially the water from canned chickpeas, it won't leave the cheesecake batter grainy.
 But I've never tried making an egg-free gluten free cheesecake, so I can't promise it'll work.

-Now, I've never made this recipe dairy free, but you could, theoretically manage it if you switched the cream cheese for non-dairy cream cheese, the butter for a block of non-dairy butter, and the heavy whipping cream for something like coconut whipping cream.
+Now, I've never made this recipe dairy free, but you could try switching the cream cheese for non-dairy cream cheese, the butter for a block of non-dairy butter, and the heavy whipping cream for coconut cream.

 FAQs